 The Lucia 40, designed by Berret-Raccoupeau Yacht Design, is the entry level catamaran of the current Fountaine Pajot range, an easy to handle catamaran for a couple that represents great value for money.
 She has many of the features that have been developed on her larger sisters: a tidy multihull package that will suit many budgets.

-This boat replaced the very popular Lipari 41 and, despite her length, still has the feel of a bigger boat at anchor.
+This boat replaced the very popular Lipari 41 (that competes against another top seller in this size- read our Lagoon 400 review for more information) and, despite her length, still has the feel of a bigger boat at anchor.
 When you are in the marina, however, you’ll love the manoeuvrability of this yacht.